almirmcunhajr/solidity-lam4inv/README.md

 - `--file` – Solidity contract following the supported function-loop shape.
 The runner isolates its function loop and synthesises an invariant for that scope.
+- `--contract-name` – name of the contract containing the target function.
+- `--function-name` – name of the function containing the target `while` loop.
+- `--smt-timeout` – per-check timeout (in seconds) for the SMT solver.
+- `--bmc-timeout` – per-check timeout (in seconds) for the bounded model checker.
+- `--bmc-max-steps` – maximum number of loop unrollings performed by the bounded model checker.
 - `--pipeline` – semicolon-separated `model, timeout` pairs looked up in `ChatGPTModel` inside [`src/llm/openai.py`](src/llm/openai.py).
   Models share chat history, inherit failure statistics, and can, for example, start on an inexpensive model before escalating to a stronger option if you order them that way.